Tossa De Mar Catalonia, Spain Travel Guide

 Platja Gran can become very crowded in summer.
 Arrive early to secure a good spot, especially if you want to be close to the water or the castle view.

-Located just outside the Vila Vella walls, this traditional neighborhood retains its charm with narrow streets, old fishermen's houses, and a sense of history.
+Located just outside the Vila Vella walls, this classic neighborhood retains its charm with narrow streets, old fishermen's houses, and a sense of history.
 It gives a glimpse into the town's past as a fishing village and fosters a quiet area to wander.

-Take a glass-bottom boat tour from Platja Gran to explore hidden coastal caves and grottos along the rocky coast south of Tossa.
+Take a glass-bottom boat tour from Platja Gran to explore hidden coastal caverns and grottos along the rocky coast south of Tossa.
 These tours feature an unique perspective of the cliffs and reveal marine life through the ship's glass floor.

 Seek out the less-traveled alleys within Vila Vella or the town center for delightful photo opportunities and peaceful moments away from the crowds.